Hanns Martin Schleyer: Involvement in the Nazi Party

-Early in his life, he became a follower of National Socialism.
-On 1 March 1931, Schleyer became a member of the Hitler Youth, the youth organization of the National Socialist Party.
+Early in his life, he became a follower of Nazism.
+On 1 March 1931, Schleyer became a member of the Hitler Youth, the youth organization of the Nazis.
 On 1 July 1933, he joined the SS (SS number 221.714), eventually reaching the rank of Untersturmführer (Second Lieutenant) in 1945.
 During his studies, he was engaged in the Nazi student movement.
 One of his mentors at this time was the student leader Gustav Adolf Scheel.

 In the summer of 1935, Schleyer accused his fraternity of lacking "national socialist spirit".
 He left the fraternity when the Kösener SC, an umbrella organization, refused to exclude Jewish members.
 Schleyer became a leader in the national socialist student movement and, in 1937, joined the NSDAP.
 At first, he was the president of the student body of the University of Heidelberg.
 Later, Reichsstudentenführer Scheel sent him to post-Anschluss Austria where he occupied the same position at the University of Innsbruck.
 On 21 October 1939, Schleyer married Waltrude Ketterer (1916–2008), daughter of the physician, city councillor of Munich and SA-Obergruppenführer Emil Ketterer.
 They had four sons.

 During World War II, Schleyer was drafted and served on the Western Front from 1939 to 1940 where he participated in the Invasion of France.
 He was relieved of combat duties in autumn 1940 when he dislocated both of his arms during a climbing exercise for the planned invasion of Britain.
 He was discharged of military duty on 1 May 1941 at Scheel's request to return to his position at the University of Innsbruck.
 He was subsequently sent to Prague, where he was appointed president of the student body at the German campus of Charles University.

-In this position, he met Bernhard Adolf, one of the German economic leaders in the Protectorate of Bohemia and Moravia, who brought Schleyer to the industrial association of Bohemia and Moravia in 1943.
+In this position, he met Bernhard Adolf, one of the German economic leaders in the Protectorate of Bohemia and Moravia, who brought Schleyer into the industrial association of Bohemia and Moravia in 1943.
 The association was responsible for Aryanization and the procurement of slave laborers.
-Schleyer became an important deputy and adviser to Bernhard Adolf.
+Schleyer became an important deputy and adviser to Bernhard Adolf, and as an administrative chief for the industrial association was required to channel Czech economic resources into sustaining the Nazi war effort.

 Schleyer and his wife were given accommodation in houses seized from Jewish residents during their time in Prague.
 In 1944, they moved to a seized villa estate in Bubeneč, after the previous inhabitant, SA-Obersturmführer Friedrich Hermann Klausing, had committed suicide in wake of the revelation that his son had been an orchestrator in the 20 July assassination plot against Hitler.
 On 5 May 1945, Schleyer and his family escaped from the city shortly after the start of the Prague uprising.